-In this blog post, I want to take a closer look at the Enter data in Power BI and show you ways on how to use it.
-Before, in most cases, we’ll bring in data by connecting to a data source.
+In this blog post, I want to take a closer look at the Enter data in Power BI and show you ways how to use it.
+Before, in most cases, we brought in data by connecting to a data source.

 That won’t change of course, but Power BI also offers ways to manually create tables, one of which is using the Enter data option that you can find in the Data section of the Home tab.

 There are three common use cases I want to discuss in this post.
 You can watch the full video of this tutorial at the bottom of this blog.

 The first way you can use Enter data in Power BI is to create tables for measures.
 There are many different ways to organize a model.
 A common practice is to create one or more separate tables to store measures.
 You can use the Enter data option to create an empty table.

 All we have to do is assign it a name.
 In this case, I’ll call our table Key Measures.

 We can create a new measure by right-clicking the Key Measures table from the Fields pane.

 You’ll notice that the icon in front of the table name has changed, indicating it is now a dedicated measure table.

 Create Supporting Tables

 The second use case is for creating a small supporting table.
 If you want to add a table for dynamic grouping, you can use Enter data to create that supporting table on the fly.
 Let’s go back to the Home tab, click Enter data, paste in our table, give it a name, then press Enter.